We celebrated a 100 days of studies!

 …till you can add or multiply your way to 100.

-Write 100 Facts that You’ve Learned.
+Write 100 Facts that You’ve Learned this year.

 I love hearing what the kids five favourite books this year or five things they’ve learned in science, history, French, Latin, writing, and five favourite activities they’ve done this year.